3mdeb/RTE-for-RPI-Schematics/README.md

-# RTE-for-RPI-Schematics
+# Schematics of the RTE platform for Raspberry Pi
-Schematics for the RTE for RPI board
+Remote Testing Environment